CorentinMre/isenjs/README.md

             return;
         }

-        const webAurion = await client.webAurion();

-        await webAurion.downloadReport() // Download all your school report with the default name
+        await client.downloadReport() // Download all your school report with the default name

         // if you want only one report

-        // webAurion.downloadReport(null, "report_id")
+        // client.downloadReport(null, "report_id")
         // Download the report with the id "report_id" with the default name (you have the id with the schoolReport object Ex. schoolReport = webAurion.getSchoolReport() )

     } catch (error) {